 How You Answer the Phone is Critical to Landing a Second Interview

 As stated above, remain professional—always.
-It’s good practice to use your name when saying hello to answer the phone so that the caller knows who they’re speaking with.
+It’s good practice to use your name when saying hello to answer the phone so that the caller knows it’s you on the phone immediately.

 Keep a copy of your resume and cover letter close by so you can speak to it in case an impromptu phone screen pops up.
 Always be ready to discuss your personal/professional accomplishments and interest in the school or establishment.

 If you’re invited for an in-person interview, be sure to politely accept and give yourself a reasonable amount of time to prepare.
 If you’ve already taken another position, be polite in declining the interview and thank the individual for their interest and outreach.

 Finally, if you haven’t changed your answering machine voicemail in a while, it may be a good idea to refresh it a bit.
 Make sure it’s warm and inviting while remaining professional.
 Treat your home voicemail the same you would your personal or work one, and check it often.

 At the Interview

 If there are books or pamphlets about the school in the waiting room, you may want to peruse them.
 You’ll look enthusiastic and interested, and it may give you more background to discuss the school and the position.
 Don’t misuse this time, like listen to your iPod or talk on the phone.

 Know the name of who you are going to see and ask for them by name when you enter the waiting room.
 Making a good impression in the waiting room is just as important as when the interview begins.
 The opinions of the secretaries, receptionists, and other teachers often influence an interviewer’s judgment.
 A favorable or unfavorable comment by them can be critical factors in helping the interviewer make a decision.
 So be friendly, polite, and courteous from the moment you walk in the door until the moment you leave.